by Robert Wilkinson

 In 1994, Fresco incorporated The Venus Project.
 The Venus Project is presented in its literature as the culmination of Fresco's life work.
 It is located in central Florida near west Lake Okeechobee about fifty miles northeast of Fort Myers.
 On its 21.5-acre lot, there are ten buildings designed by Fresco.
 It is partly a research center for Fresco and Roxanne Meadows and partly an educational center for supporters.
 They produce videos and literature presenting their goals and ideas.
 According to their literature, their ultimate goal is to improve society by moving towards global, sustainable, technological social design which they call a "resource-based economy".

 … In 2002, Fresco published his main work The Best That Money Can't Buy.
 In 2006, William Gazecki directed the semi-biographical film about Fresco, "Future by Design.”
 In 2008, Peter Joseph featured Fresco in the film Zeitgeist Addendum where his ideas of the future were given as possible alternatives.

 Jacque Fresco is a true utopian futurist, and has worked his entire life to bring technology and human living into synergetic relationships.
 By all means, if you want to know more about this remarkable man, please go to the Wikipedia link about.
 There’s a lot more there, including a list of all Jacque’s books and other offerings.

-Thanks for all the seeds you’ve spread, Aries.
-You’re about 100 years ahead of your time, which isn’t bad for that pioneering sign.
+Thanks for all the visions you’ve dreamed into reality, Pisces.
+You’re about 100 years ahead of your time, which is a great place to be to offer visions of the future to others who can make them real.
 May your better ideas spread like wildfire at just the right time in just the right era and create a better world for us all.